Site icon Email Uplers

 As an email marketer, you want your subscribers to engage with your content.
 Gamification is engagement multiplied by infinity.
 You want to put your best foot forward so that your audience can perceive, via light entertainment, the character of your brand.

 This, of course, translates into tangible benefits for your business.
 According to Stripo, gamified emails can increase conversions by 2.5 times.
-In addition, e-commerce companies say that gamification leads to a 14% increase in average checks in contrast to promotional emails.
+In addition, e-commerce companies say that gamification leads to a 14% increase in average clicks in contrast to promotional emails.

 But not so fast!
 We need to first understand what gamification in email marketing involves.
 We will explore its facets in this post.
 To begin with, what is email gamification?